Cold Spring murders: Arrests and trials

 William Abrams was arrested on September 15, 1868, followed by Silas Hartman on September 21, and Nancy Clem on October 7.
 Evidence suggested that Nancy Clem, a businesswoman, had been involved in a business scam and was heavily indebted to one of the victims, Jacob Young.

 Due to the circumstantial evidence, the first trial resulted in a hung jury.
 All three suspects were found guilty in the subsequent second trial.
 Hartman then confessed to the murders and later committed suicide in his cell.
 Abrams was convicted of murder and sentenced to life imprisonment; he was pardoned by Governor James D. Williams in 1878.

 Clem's murder conviction in the second trial was touted as prosecutor Benjamin Harrison's greatest courtroom victory at the time.
 However, the Indiana Supreme Court overturned the guilty verdict, and Harrison retried the case, again winning a conviction.
 After the second murder conviction was again overturned by the State Supreme Court, Boone County commissioners dismissed the case.
 Clem was tried five times for the murders in total but was never convicted for them.

-Clem was later convicted of perjury and forgery in another case involving a financial scam.
+Clem was later convicted of perjury and forgery in another case involving a financial scam, for which she received a 4-year sentence.